 At 17, I saw a problem in my local community that sparked me to start a startup, HaloGas , an Uber for propane cylinder (LPG) to tackle the inefficiency of ordering and delivering propane cylinder in Malaysia.
 In just 30 months, we became the first mover in the market, scaled our operation to 23 cities across 8 states, established a network of 300+ delivery partners, processed more than 150,000 cylinders, and built a team of 10+ across engineering, business development, growth, and customer support.

-At 20, just 5 months after completing a $200,000 seed round for HaloGas, I had my eye on the US and made a tough decision to leave HaloGas for Silicon Valley.
-It was a hard decision but I was soon fortunate enough to be awarded a full scholarship (including housing) to attend 42 Silicon Valley, a futuristic software engineering program based in the Bay Area.
+In March 2018, I moved to the US was fortunate enough to receive a full scholarship (including housing) to attend 42 Silicon Valley, a futuristic software engineering program based in the Bay Area.
 This allowed me to harness my technical skills that I didn’t have time for when running a startup, while being exposed to the world class tech ecosystem of the Valley.

 Click on this page to see what I’m up to.